OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 ### Authenticate & Obtain an Authorization Code from Azure AD
 Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.

-1. Take the following URL and replace the `{tenant-id}` & `{client-id}` tokens with values obtained / set on the Azure AD application.
+1. Take the following URL and replace the `{tenant-id}` & `{client-id}` tokens with values obtained / set on the registered application.

     ````
 	https://login.microsoftonline.com/{tenant-id}/oauth2/authorize?